zgompert/StripeGenetics/README.md

 # Genomes

-We have two new pairs of phased genomes for *T. cristinae*.
-Both are from Refugio, one is for a striped morph and one is for a green (unstriped) morph.
-This were both generated from PacBio data combined with Illumina/Omni-C.
+We have four pairs of phased genomes for *T. cristinae*.
+Two are from Refugio and two are from Hwy 154--one from each mountain is for a striped morph and one is for a green (unstriped) morph.
+This were all generated from PacBio data combined with Illumina/Omni-C.

 The data are here: